kdoore/CS2335-Gitbook/finding_game_objects.md

    ```
 ###StateManager ObjectReferences
 When each 'state' object is initialized, it's constructor takes an object reference to the singleton instance of the StateManager object and assigns that value to a local variable: `manager`, we've created to hold that address.
 Later, we pass that address along to the next state object when it is time to change states by calling the constructor for the next state.
-The SwitchState process is quite interesting because the `SwitchState()` method belongs to the StateManager object, but the code is from within the current state, but the function requires the current state to call the function by calling the constructor method for the next state.
+The SwitchState process is quite interesting because the `SwitchState()` method belongs to the StateManager object, but the code is executed from within the current state, but the function requires the current state to call the function by calling the constructor method for the next state.
 This code really illustrates the fact that methods are used by objects to communicate, they act to allow messages to be sent between objects.
 The UnityEngine provides methods that allow easy message communication between objects, some of these methods are FindGameObject(), AttachListener(), OnTriggerEnter2D(), etc.

 ```
 manager.SwitchState(new BeginState(manager));
 ```
 ###Errors - Reference not found
 Since we are creating references ( connections ) to GameObjects in our scenes from within our *State* classes, it seems that there can be some problems if the scene initialization does not occur before the new state object is initialized and begins executing methods that are called from the StateManager.
 It's important to think about exactly what is causing these problems and how to fix them.
-So, we have 2 independent entities:  a game scene that has GameObjects, an instance of our activeState state object.
+So, we have 2 independent entities:  a game scene that has GameObjects, and an instance of our activeState state object.
 The StateManager is responsible for managing the communication between our *state object*, and since it is attached to the GameManager GameObject, it is also able to execute Unity events like Awake, Update,

 It seems that finding Button GameObjects and Button Components causes the most trouble when initializing GameObject references.
 I think that by wrapping the initialization of these references in an if statement where you check to verify the GameObject Button has been found will resolve the problem.
 The first part of the if() test is to make sure this code is only exectued one time since we don't want to keep wasting processing resources.
-By testing whether the startButton reference has been initialized, or is still null...as the first test, then once the inner initialization code has been executed once, this test will fail, so we no longer even look to see if we can find the "BackToStart" game object, as that is the resource intensive test case.
+By testing whether the mainPanel reference has been initialized, or is still null...as the first test, then once the inner initialization code has been executed once, this test will fail, so we no longer even look to see if we can find the GameObject.Find("MainPanel") which is the resource intensive test case.  ``if(mainpanel==null && GameObject.Find ("MainPanel1") !=null)``

 See the code below: